Skip to main content

 • Holiday and Closure Adjustments: Managing pay during holidays and business closures.

-As you put a bi-weekly payroll in place, there are few practices that will ensure a smooth transition and help your organization meet any compliance requirements as you scale.
+As you put a bi-weekly pay cadence in place, there are few practices that will ensure a smooth transition and help your organization meet any compliance requirements as you scale.

-Assuming that the bi-weekly pay period started on the first Friday of the year and continues every two weeks thereafter, the following is a bi-weekly payroll calendar for the year 2024.
+Assuming that the bi-weekly pay period started on the first Friday of the year and continues every two weeks thereafter, there will be 26 pay periods per year.
+The following is a bi-weekly pay calendar for the year 2024.

 bi-weekly payroll calendar for 2024 infographic